Why Traders Come: The Funding Arbitrage

 What just happened

-• Because the trade is delta-neutral, it has no reason to close - so these are stable, repeat borrowers who keep Own's lending book full.
+• Because the trade is delta-neutral it never wants to close - these are stable, repeat borrowers who keep the lending book full, which is what pays LPs (next chapter).

 results matching ""